aramalipoor/aws-cost-saver/README.md

   -s, --state-file       [default: aws-cost-saver.json] Path to load previous state of your AWS resources from.
   -r, --region           [default: eu-central-1] AWS region to restore resoruces in.
-  -p, --profile          [default: default] AWS profile to lookup from ~/.aws/config -h, --help             Show CLI help.
+  -p, --profile          [default: default] AWS profile to lookup from ~/.aws/config -m, --only-summary     Do not render live progress.
+Only print final summary in a clean format.
+  -h, --help             Show CLI help.
 ```